 Swiss Re’s risk landscape

 The risk categories shown in the table below are discussed on the following pages.
 Across these categories we identify and evaluate emerging threats and opportunities through a systematic framework that includes the assessment of potential surprise factors that could affect known loss potentials.
-Liquidity risk management is discussed in Liquidity management.
+Liquidity risk management is discussed in chapter Liquidity risk management.

 Swiss Re is exposed to a broad landscape of risks.
 These include risks that are actively taken as part of insurance or asset management operations and are calculated in the internal risk model as part of the Group’s economic capital requirement as well as to allocate risk-taking capacity: